-- a. a lease for a term, including renewal options, not exceeding 10 years; and - an agreement for the exclusive use of part of the common property for a community titles scheme under the Body Corporate and Community Management Act 1997.
+- a lease for a term, including renewal options, not exceeding 10 years; and - an agreement for the exclusive use of part of the common property for a community titles scheme under the Body Corporate and Community Management Act 1997 a. where a Dwelling house includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house use.

 The reconfiguring of the space above or below the surface of the land ensures appropriate area, dimensions and access arrangements to cater for uses consistent with the precinct and does not result in existing land uses on-site becoming non-complying with planning scheme criteria.

-Note - An example may include but are not limited to: where a Dwelling house $^{(22)}$ includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house (22) use.
-Access Easement PO33 No example provided.
+Note - An example may include but are not limited to:

+Access Easement

 Access easements contain a driveway constructed to an appropriate standard for the intended use.
-PO34 No example provided.

 Where the access easement adjoins a constructed road, it has appropriate grade, verge cross section and safe sight distance for accessing vehicles, through traffic, and active transport users.

-PO35 E35 The easement covers all works associated with the The easement covers all driveway construction including cut and fill batters, drainage works and utility services. access.
-PO36 No example provided.
+The easement covers all driveway construction including cut and fill batters, drainage works and utility services.

 Relocation or alteration of existing services are undertaken as a result of the access easement.
-Utilities PO37 No example provided.

 All services including water supply, sewage disposal, electricity, street lighting, telecommunications and gas (if available) are provided in accordance with Planning scheme policy - Integrated design (Appendix A).

 Stormwater location and design

-PO38 No example provided.

-Where development is for an urban purpose that involves a land 2500m2 or greater in size and results in 6 or more lots, stormwater quality management systems are designed, constructed, established and maintained to

-minimise the environmental impact of stormwater on surface, groundwater and receiving water environments and meet the design objectives outlined in Schedule 10

-- Stormwater management design objectives.
+Where development is for an urban purpose that involves a land 2500m2 or greater in size and results in 6 or more lots, stormwater quality management systems are designed, constructed, established and maintained to minimise the environmental impact of stormwater on surface, groundwater and receiving water environments and meet the design objectives outlined in Schedule 10 - Stormwater management design objectives.